Kim Guadagno

 Kimberly Ann Guadagno ([ɡwaˈdaɲɲo]; née McFadden; born April 13, 1959) is an American lawyer and politician who served as the first lieutenant governor and 33rd secretary of state of New Jersey from 2010 to 2018.

-Guadagno was the Republican nominee for Governor of New Jersey in 2017, but lost the subsequent election to Democrat Phil Murphy.
+Guadagno was the Republican nominee for Governor of New Jersey in 2017, but lost in the general election to Democrat Phil Murphy.

 Early life and education

 Kim Guadagno was born Kimberly Ann McFadden in Waterloo, Iowa, the middle child of five of Mary Patricia "Pat" (Blevens) and Charles A. "Chuck" McFadden Jr. Her father's job in sales had her living in many different places prior to going to college.
 She earned a Bachelor of Arts degree from Ursinus College in Collegeville, Pennsylvania in 1980, and a J.D. degree in 1983 from the Washington College of Law in Washington, D.C.

 Career

 Early legal work

-Kim Guadagno is a former Assistant United States Attorney for the Eastern District of New York and the District of New Jersey.
-She was also Assistant New Jersey Attorney General.
-Serving as deputy chief of the U.S. Attorney's office's corruption unit from 1994 to 1998, Guadagno was responsible for the corruption prosecutions of former Essex County Executive Thomas D'Alessio (a Democrat) and of Somerset County Prosecutor Nicholas Bissell (a Republican).
+Kim Guadagno is a former assistant United States attorney for the Eastern District of New York and the District of New Jersey.
+She was also assistant New Jersey attorney general.
+Serving as deputy chief of the U.S. attorney's office's corruption unit from 1994 to 1998, Guadagno was responsible for the corruption prosecutions of former Essex County Executive Thomas D'Alessio (a Democrat) and of Somerset County Prosecutor Nicholas Bissell (a Republican).
 In 1994, in a case involving an executive of lottery contractor GTECH Corporation, the U.S. Attorney's Office was criticized by the judge overseeing the case for the disclosure of grand jury testimony in a sentencing report; the issue was never referred for further ethical or legal investigation.
 The lottery executive went to jail.
 The D'Alessio and Bissell cases were each recognized as one of the top federal prosecutions in the country at the time by the US Department of Justice.

 She served as deputy director from 1998 to 2001 in the Division of Criminal Justice, where she supervised prosecutions of a $40 million financial fraud and of David L. Smith, creator of the "Melissa" computer worm.
-She taught legal research and writing at Rutgers School of Law–Newark from 2003 until Nov.
-2009.
+She taught legal research and writing at Rutgers School of Law–Newark from 2003 until November 2009.
 In 2005 Kim Guadagno was elected to Monmouth Beach's non-partisan governing body as one of its three Walsh Act commissioners.